Query Fan-Out: The Future of AI-Driven Search

 Recall

 Measures how many relevant documents are retrieved.
-Fan-out often improves recall by covering more variations of the query.
+Fan-out often improves recall by covering more query variations.

 F1-Score